-Master's degree in Electrical and Computer Engineering, Master's degree in Strategic Retail Management, Degree in Accelerated Development Programme and Degree in Logistics, Materials and Supply Chain Management
+Master's degree in Electrical and Computer Engineering, Master's degree in Strategic Retail Management, Degree in Accelerated Development Programme and Degree in Logistics, Materials and Supply Chain Management as of 31 December 2024

 Member of the Board of Directors since 2024.
 Member of the Remuneration Committee since 2024.